SUSE/catapult/README.md

 scf, stratos, tests can be reused.
 Eg:

     $> CLUSTER_NAME=yourcaasp4os make all-caasp4os smoke

+### minikube

+Minikube allows you to have a k8s cluster with either docker, containerd, or cri-o.
+By default you will get docker as container runtime, but you can select which by passing the env var `MINIKUBE_RUNTIME`, with either `docker`, `containerd` or `cri-o`.
+You can obtain a minikube cluster with:

+    $> CLUSTER_NAME=minikube make minikube

+You can deploy SUSE Cloud Foundry on top with:

+    $> CLUSTER_NAME=minikube make all-minikube

+And delete your minikube VM with:

+    $> CLUSTER_NAME=minikube make clean-minikube

 ### CaaSP4

 #### Getting a CaaSP4 on Openstack configured for CAP